Life in Phoenix

 So whether you’d rather explore the city’s renowned museums such as the Heard Museum or Phoenix Art Museum, check out desert plant life at the Desert Botanical Garden, or traipse along Roosevelt Row’s many eateries and night spots in central city, you can find it here.
 Our numerous outdoor venues host food festivals, car shows, spring training games and a host of other events year round to give you many options.

 New Health Sciences Campus

 In August 2021, the Virginia G. Piper Charitable Trust Health Sciences Building opened its doors to the seven-story, 195,000 square-foot Creighton University Health Sciences Campus on the grounds of the iconic Park Central Mall in midtown Phoenix.
 The campus will house programs in nursing, occupational therapy, physical therapy, pharmacy, medicine, and a physician assistant program.
 University officials anticipate 900 learners will study there by 2025.
-With the opening of the Phoenix health sciences campus, Creighton University becomes the largest Catholic health professions educator in the nation.
+With the opening of the Phoenix health sciences campus, Creighton University becomes one of the largest Catholic health professions educators in the nation.

 Creighton University Arizona Health Education Alliance

 The Creighton University Arizona Health Education Alliance will serve as an important partner to the campus, offering optimal clinical and academic learning environments.
 The Alliance provides Creighton students essential hands-on patient-care experience in prominent mission-focused Phoenix health care facilities.
 The goal is to increase the number of trained health care professionals who practice in the region and ensure that our residents and fellows have access to state-of-the-art medical facilities and a diverse population of patients.